gustavo-hms/objetiva/README.md

 ## Line object

 A line object is defined with the command `objetiva-line`.
 You may wonder why a line object is needed if we already have the `x` key.
-Well, the `x` key defines a *movement* whereas `objetiva-line` defines an *object-selection*, allowing you to select, for instance, an *inner line* (a line without the surrounding whitespaces), or select to the line end using the `]` key (instead of having to learn yet another key combination like `Gl`).
+Well, the `x` key defines a *movement* whereas `objetiva-line` defines an *object selection*, allowing you to select, for instance, an *inner line* (a line without the surrounding whitespaces), or select to the line end using the `]` key (instead of having to learn yet another key combination like `Gl`).

 Also, if you are in an empty line, the `x` key moves the cursor to the *next line* instead of staying in the current one.
 This command, on the other hand, makes the cursor stays in the current line.